Table of contents

 - Update costs: 0 USD (always up-to-date)

-What should production plan contain to be effective in management of work at the production hall?
+What should the production plan contain to be effective in the management of work on the shop floor?

-1. Necessary data, regarding production planning, so an employee would know what to do and how:
+Necessary data regarding production planning, so an employee would know what to do and how:

-1. The list of machines/ manufacturing operations depending on how you plan work;
+1. The list of machines/ manufacturing operations depending on how you plan to work;

 2. The queue of orders for individual machines/ manufacturing operations;